alasdairforsythe/tokenmonster/python/README.md

 #### Returns

 - `string or None`: The token string corresponding to the input ID.
 None if the ID is not in the vocabulary.

-### vocab.convert_tokens_to_ids(tokens)

-Returns the IDs of the corresponding tokens.
-'None' for any not in the vocabulary.

-This works for both capcode-encoded "raw" tokens and their decoded form.

-#### Parameters

-- `tokens` (string or list of strings): The tokens to convert to IDs.

-#### Returns

-- `list of ints`: The token IDs corresponding to the input tokens.
-None type for any tokens that are not in the vocabulary.

 ### vocab.token_to_id(token)